International Travel

 • Shopping malls and markets

-Islamic State in Iraq and Syria, also known as ISIS, ISIL or Da’esh, is a designated terrorist organization, which is active in Syria and near the Iraq border.
+The Islamic State in Iraq and Syria—also known as ISIS, ISIL or Da’esh—is a designated terrorist organization active in Syria and Iraq.
 ISIS and its associated terrorist groups indiscriminately commit attacks and violent atrocities in Iraq despite improved Iraqi government control.
 ISIS, militia groups, and criminal gangs target U.S. citizens for attacks and hostage-taking.
+Additionally, Iran-aligned militia groups encourage and conduct attacks against the U.S. presence in Iraq.

 Iraq’s northern borders are especially dangerous due to the continued threat of attacks by terrorist groups, armed conflict, aerial bombardment, and civil unrest.
-U.S. citizens should especially avoid areas near armed groups in northern Iraq, which have been targeted with aerial strikes by neighboring countries’ militaries.
+Avoid all areas near armed groups in northern Iraq, which have been targeted with military strikes by neighboring countries.

-Due to security and safety threats, U.S. government personnel in Iraq live and work under strict security guidelines, which limit their movements and interactions.
+Due to security and safety threats, U.S. government employees working in Iraq live and work under strict security restrictions, which limit their movements and interactions.

 • Check local media for updates and traffic advisories.